trystanzj/Farly-Script-Tools/README.md

 Farly Script Tools
 ==================

-Farly Script Tools are Perl scripts used to automate routine firewall management tasks.
+Farly Script Tools are Perl scripts used to automate firewall management tasks such as firewall audits, optimizations, subnet retirements, and configuration rewrites.

-They require version 0.11 or later of the Firewall Analysis and Rewrite Library (Farly).
+Version 0.12 of the Firewall Analysis and Rewrite Library (Farly) is required.